Wild Man: Wyman Meinzer

 In a single month, March 1982, Sports Afield, Petersen’s Hunting, and American Hunter ran Meinzer cover shots.
 His nascent photographic skills were quickly catching up with his talents as a student of the land.

-In South Texas, I watched Wyman grunt, paw the dirt, and clack his rattling horns for a few seconds.
+In South Texas on one of the East Ranches, I watched Wyman grunt, paw the dirt, and clack his rattling horns for a few seconds.
 Then he paused.

 “Here comes one,” Sylinda whispered.